CS

 Who Should Buy Which?

-Buy the Land Rover Defender 90 if: You or prefer Land Rover's approach to design and ownership experience.
+Buy the Land Rover Defender 90 if: You need more boot space, or prefer Land Rover's approach to design and ownership experience.

 Buy the Denza B8 if: You want the lower entry price, prioritise performance, want lower running costs, value a longer warranty, or prefer Denza's approach to design and ownership experience.